Using Git as you work

 Run linters and tests locally

-In addition to having CircleCI run tests and linters each time you push a new commit, you can also run them locally.
+In addition to having GitHub Actions run tests and linters each time you push a new commit, you can also run them locally.
 See testing for details.

 Recall that files tracked with Git have possible three states: committed, modified, and staged.